 However, where you feel that your concern has not been addressed, or you prefer not to raise it with the above person for any reason, you should contact the Whistleblowing Officers.
 The Officer will then launch the formal Whistleblowing Procedure with the GLT and/or the Chance for Childhood Board.
 (This procedure is explained below and in the Whistleblowing Process flowchart):

-Vicky Ferguson (UK) vicky.ferguson@chanceforchildhood.org
+Richard Opoku (UK and Ghana): richard.opoku@chanceforchildhood.org

-Felicien Turatsinze (Rwanda) felicien.turatsinze@chanceforchildhood.org
+Elie Kwizerimana: (Rwanda, Kenya, Uganda, DRC): elie.kwizerimana@chanceforchildhood.org